top of page

 International Holocaust Remembrance Day - The Hague 2023 - Musical opening

 The Jewish cultural organization CHAJ together with the Municipality of The Hague and the Embassy of Israel in the Netherlands, have initiated the fifth International Holocaust Remembrance Day commemoration event, a lecture which took place on Monday the 30th of January 2023 at the Peace Palace’s Academy Building.
-More information: www.ihrd-theague.org
+More information International Holocaust Remembrance Day - The Hague: https://www.ihrd.nl/

 Play Video